pbajpai21/FCL/CL/RepresentationBased/REPRESENTATION_BASED_GUIDE.md

    - **PackNet/Subspace**: No, same architecture
    - **Shared-Private**: Minimal (tiny heads only)

+2. **The Critical Assumption** ⚠️
+   - Encoder must learn GENERAL features in Task 1
+   - This may not always be true!
+   - Works best for similar tasks in same domain

-2. **Focus on Representations, Not Weights**
+3. **Focus on Representations, Not Weights**
    - Protect learned feature spaces
-   - Reuse across tasks
+   - Reuse across tasks (if general enough)

-3. **Separation of Concerns**
+4. **Separation of Concerns**
    - Shared: Common features
    - Private: Task-specific decisions

-4. **Freezing Strategy**
-   - Learn shared features early
+   - **But shared must truly be common!**
-   - Freeze to protect them
-   - Only learn task-specific parts later

 5. **Natural Architecture Fit**
    - Exploits natural feature hierarchy in deep networks
    - Aligns with how CNNs learn (general → specific)
+   - **Only if tasks are related!**

 ---